 According to NurtureShock: New Thinking About Children, a child’s ability to concentrate on a task and demonstrate self-control is called cognitive control.
 Cognitive control is on a spectrum: easily distracted to able to concentrate.
 It may be interesting to know that the brain turns cognitive control “on” or “off” as it sees fit.
 Self-evaluation is the first skill in concentration.
 Turning cognitive control “on” requires one to measure how well they are doing and to develop an awareness of when they complete work accurately.
 In other words, there are two dominant feedback loops for cognitive control: self-assessment and motivation.
 By paying careful attention to these two aspects of cognitive control at school or in the home, parents can help students perform to their potential.

 To be clear, urging a student to pay attention and listen does not increase their ability for cognitive control.
 Instead, teach students how to take control of their day by giving him or her the freedom to plan their week.
 First, ask what the goal is for that week.
 When a student sits down to complete work, ask him or her to plan out the next few hours with pen and paper.
-When possible, encourage him or her to choose the assignments or topics they find attractive when possible.
+When possible, encourage him or her to choose the assignments or topics they find attractive.
 The motivated brain is quicker and filled with dopamine!
 Allow students to check their own work routinely.
 Self-evaluation will develop into a habit, but first, they must be able to identify ‘good’ work.

 How to Start the Conversation Students about time management: